rohanthewiz/rox/README.md

 RoxRouter
 =========

-RoxRouter is based off of the pattern matching algorithm of [apirouter](https://godoc.org/github.com/cnotch/apirouter) married to [fasthttp](https://github.com/valyala/fasthttp).
-It should be very fast minimal server and should make a great staring point for you next project once we come out of alpha.
+RoxRouter is based off of the wonderful pattern matching algorithm of [apirouter](https://godoc.org/github.com/cnotch/apirouter) married to [fasthttp](https://github.com/valyala/fasthttp).
+It should be a very fast minimalistic server, and should make a great staring point for your next project once we come out of alpha.

-### Note
-This is expirmental software and as such *should not* be used in Production as yet.

 ### Project Status
-Alpha
+Alpha - not recommended for Production as yet

 ### Example